 - A. A property owner may request a Tree Management Permit to administer an approved Tree Management Plan if they propose to remove or replant trees: - 1.
 Where circumstances exist rendering compliance with the provisions of this chapter impractical; or - 2.
 Where specific circumstances pose a risk to property, heath, or safety; or - 3.
-Where such compliance would create unnecessary hardships to the owner of land or buildings; or - 4.
-When the Director finds that an alternative tree replacement plan would be consistent with the general purpose and intent of the tree preservation code; or - 5.
-When the trees and/or vegetation to be removed are in a critical area or associated buffer; or - 6.
-When a Tree Management Plan will allow greater improvements to existing conditions from an environmental or public health and safety perspective; or - 7.
+To provide for the protection of existing views; or - 4.
+Where such compliance would create unnecessary hardships to the owner of land or buildings; or - 5.
+When the Director finds that an alternative tree replacement plan would be consistent with the general purpose and intent of the tree preservation code; or - 6.
+When the trees to be removed are in a critical area or associated buffer; or - 7.
+When a Tree Management Plan will allow greater improvements to existing conditions from an environmental or public health and safety perspective; or - 8.
 When a property is located within the area shown on Figure A. - B. A Tree Management Permit and Plan shall be required under circumstances that include, but are not limited to: - 1.
 When the proposed tree removal and replacement: - a.
-Includes more than two years' total tree removal; or
+Includes more than two years' total tree removal; or - b.
+Will take place in a critical area, associated buffer, or in a geologic hazard area buffer within 50 feet of the top of the steep slope; or - c.
+Includes trees on adjacent properties under common ownership; or - d.
+Exceeds removal of one Exceptional Tree every five years; or - e.
+Includes more than one tree on a property within the area shown on Figure A.